jean553/simple-gitlab-runner-terraform/README.md

 ## Requirements

 Create a IAM user with `AmazonEC2FullAcess` privilege.

+If the runner is supposed to push built Docker images on a AWS ECR, the IAM user must have the `AmazonEC2ContainerRegistryFullAccess`.

 Create a key pair and get its `pem` file.

 ## Build the AMI